Capras/Competencies/competencies.md

 - [ ] Understands how the browser handles conflicting styles

-- [ ] Understands how the DOM is laid out and is structured - *The DOM is an API that allows programmers to manipulate elements on a webpage in a CRUD-like.
-The DOM treats elements as objects and interfaces that exist in a tree-like hierarchy*
+- [ ] Understands how the DOM is laid out and is structured

 - [ ] Understands the difference between content & styling